Amnander/Banking/README.md

 Read me please

-Banking project is in banking branch
+Bank project is in banking branch